-Visit www.duo.nl and click on Foreign Student for more on study grants, the restitution of tuition fees and other information.
-Note: be sure to arrange a DigiD, in order to arrange your studiefinanciering / tuition fee loan online!
+Visit www.duo.nl, and click on ‘Foreign Student’, for more information on study grants, the restitution of tuition fees and much more.
+Note: make sure you arrange a ‘DigiD’.
+You cannot receive studiefinanciering without one!

 Studiefinanciering for Non-Dutch Nationals

-· you have a type I (temporary) residence permit issued on a variety of grounds (for an overview, please visit the site of the IB Groep)
+- you have a type I (temporary) residence permit, issued on a variety of grounds (for an overview, please visit the site of the IB Groep)

-· you have a type II (permanent) residence permit
+- you have a type II (permanent) residence permit

-· you have a type III (temporary) residence permit or type IV (permanent) residence permit, for asylum seekers
+- you have a type IV (permanent) residence permit, for asylum seekers

-· you have a residence permit type V (EU residence permit for long-term residents).
+- you have a type V residence permit (EU residence permit for long-term residents).

 Loan Tuition Fees

-If you are an EU/EEA/Swiss national (listed below), but do not qualify for the studiefinanciering-loan, you can receive a loan to cover your tuition fees.
-In the case of legal tuition fees paid in connection with a government-funded institute of higher education, the total annual amount of the loan is €2,006 (academic year of 2017-18).
-In the case of tuition fees paid in connection with a non-government-funded institute of higher education, you can apply for a loan for the total amount of fees, up to a maximum of five times the so-called legal tuition fees.
-An interesting impending change is the shifting of the age limit: you no longer have to be younger than 30 to apply for a tuition fee loan; starting August 2017, you can request it until you reach the age of 55 (called lifelong credit).
+If you are an EU, EEA or Swiss national, but do not qualify for the studiefinanciering-loan, you can still receive a loan to cover your tuition fees.
+With regards to legal tuition fees, paid in connection with a government-funded institute of higher education, the total annual amount of the loan is €2,006 (for the academic year of 2017-18).
+For tuition fees paid to a non-government-funded institute of higher education, you can apply for a loan for the total amount of fees.
+The amount can be anything below the maximum of five times the so-called legal tuition fees.
+Interestingly, the age limit has just changed.
+As ofAugust 2017, you no longer have to be younger than 30 to apply for a tuition fee loan.
+You can request one until you reach the age of 55 (called lifelong credit)!

-· you are between the ages of 18 and 30
+- be between the ages of 18 and 30

-· you are from: Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Poland, Portugal, Rumania, Slovakia, Slovenia, Spain, Sweden or Switzerland
+- be from: Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Poland, Portugal, Rumania, Slovakia, Slovenia, Spain, Sweden or Switzerland

-· you have a burgerservicenummer
+- have a burgerservicenummer

-· you have your own bank account in the Netherlands
+- have your own bank account in the Netherlands

 Forms can be downloaded from www.ib-groep.nl.
 Apply for restitution before January 31, of the school year in which you wish to continue receiving it.
 For the 2017-2018 school year, this means you must have applied for it by January 31, 2018.